MillionIntegrals/vel/README.md

 # Requirements

 This project requires Python 3.7 and PyTorch 0.4.1.
-Default project configuration writes down metrics to mongodb instance open on localhost port 27017 and visdom instance on localhost port 8097.
-These can be changed in project-wide config file `.wbproject.yaml`.
+Default project configuration writes metrics to mongodb instance open on localhost port 27017 and visdom instance on localhost port 8097.
+These can be changed in project-wide config file `.velproject.yaml`.

 # Features